plucia-mitre/pickled-canary_sandbox/README.md

   - A regular expression which must match for every acceptable token value of the wildcard.
-    - When a filter is specified, Ghidra's "expected" tokens are filtered to only include tokens which match the `FILTER` regular expression.
+    - When a filter is specified, Ghidra's "expected" tokens are filtered to include tokens which match only the `FILTER` regular expression.
     - Examples:
       - `.*` to match any value
       - `r[0-9]` to match only registers `r0` through `r9`.
     - This type of filter does NOT apply on numeric values of a wildcard.
-  - A bracketed, comma separated, set of ranges specifying valid numeric values for a wildcard.
+  - A bracketed, comma-separated, set of ranges specifying valid numeric values for a wildcard.
     - Examples:
       - `[0..10]` to match the numeric values 0 through 10.